Skip to Content

 The full recipe with measurements is in the recipe card below.

-Step 1: Add beef paya, water, ginger, garlic, and onion to an Instant Pot.
+Step 1: Add the beef paya, water, ginger, garlic, and onion to the Instant Pot.
 Secure the lid and set it to manual high pressure for 1 hour and 40 minutes with a 10-minute natural release.

 Bones, onions, garlic, ginger and herbs in a pot cooking.